twbruce4/twbruce4.github.io/README.md

 Other races to watch include:

-- CO-01: 30-year incumbent Diana DeGette vs. left-wing, Bernie Sanders-endorsed challenger Melat Kiros.
+- CO-01: 30-year incumbent Diana DeGette vs. left-wing, Bernie Sanders-endorsed challenger Melat Kiros in a deep-blue Denver district.
 Kiros is currently the betting market favorite, and after the recent results in New York City, she may be able to build on that momentum.
 - US Senate: Progressive state senator Julie Gonzales challenging incumbent John Hickenlooper.
 Gonzales has a much bigger fundraising deficit than Kiros and needs to spread it statewide, putting her at a big disadvantage.
 However, some polls have shown her within striking distance if she can reach enough voters.
-- CO-08: Manny Rutinel and Shannon Bird battle for the chance to challenge Rep. Gabe Evans in Colorado's most purple congressional district.
+- CO-08: Manny Rutinel and Shannon Bird battle for the chance to challenge Rep. Gabe Evans in Colorado's most purple congressional district that includes Denver suburbs and Greeley.
 - Attorney General: Current Secretary of State Jena Griswold is the favorite here because of name recognition, but with 4 viable candidates anything could happen.
 - Republican Governor: Are the polls right about Victor Marx?
 I haven't seen ad presence of any Republicans here, oddly enough the only sign I've seen was for Scott Bottoms, who is a distant 3rd in the polls.